 (Chamaemelum noblis) -- for tea; use in moderation.
 If you're allergic

 to ragweed you may be allergic to chamomile as well.
-Chervil (Anthriscus cerefolium) Chicory (Cichorium intybus) Chives (Allium schoeonoprasum) -- very strong onion taste Chrysanthemum (petals -- remove the bitter white base) -- strong flavor Citrus blossoms (orange, lemon, lime, grapefruit, kumquat) Clover -- use dried in tea Coriander (Coriandrum sativum) Cornflower (Centaurea cynaus) Dandelions (Taraxacum officinale) -- use young flowers and buds, mature flowers are bitter
+Chervil (Anthriscus cerefolium) Chicory (Cichorium intybus) Chives (Allium schoeonoprasum) -- very strong onion taste Chrysanthemum ( Chrysanthemum morifolium or Chrysanthemum indicum) -- petals, remove the bitter white base, strong flavor, used in tea Citrus blossoms (orange, lemon, lime, grapefruit, kumquat) Clover -- use dried in tea Coriander (Coriandrum sativum) Cornflower (Centaurea cynaus) Dandelions (Taraxacum officinale) -- use young flowers and buds, mature flowers are bitter

 Jump-Ups (Viola tricolor) -- wintergreen flavor.
 Eat in moderation,